2023 Course Fees

 Ikon’s courses are priced by subject or module.
 Students are able to pay via any of the options below:

 - Tuition fees deferred via the Australian Government FEE-HELP loan scheme (if eligible).
+For more information about FEE-HELP, visit the StudyAssist website.

 - Payment upfront in advance of each trimester.